What is Gynecomastia?

 Is gynecomastia dangerous?

 Most men with gynecomastia are not at risk of developing a serious medical condition such as cancer.
 Having enlarged male breasts is, however, linked with significant emotional and social upset.
 Men who have man boobs can feel increasingly self-conscious about how they look.
-This can affect the types of clothes a man chooses to wear and may refrain from removing their shirt when on a beach holiday.
-In severe cases, men may avoid certain social situations altogether and may find it difficult to form intimate relationships due to feeling uncomfortable about the appearance of man breasts.
+This can affect the types of clothes a man chooses to wear, and he may refrain from removing their shirt when on a beach holiday.
+In severe cases, men may avoid certain social situations altogether and may find it difficult to form intimate relationships due to feeling uncomfortable about the appearance of male breasts.

 Men should have realistic expectations about what the procedure can achieve.
 Men should be at or near their ideal body weight before considering the procedure.
 Significantly overweight or obese men should lose weight before having the procedure.
 Recreational drugs, including cannabis, should be stopped completely.
 The substances should be stopped for a minimum of 4 to 6 months before considering surgery for gynecomastia.
 Smoking should be avoided to minimise the risk of wound healing complications.
 Men should also be at an appropriate age when the breasts have completed growth and development.
 Other alternative treatments could be explored if your breasts are still immature.